 Guilford is proud of its support resources for students with disabilities.
 We have a broad system of support that students find useful and encouraging.
-Our consultants assist students in learning how to advocate for themselves.
+Our two coordinators assist students in learning how to advocate for themselves.
 Many students with disabilities often know themselves well as learners; they regularly offer new ideas, strategies and fresh insights into methods that work.

->

-> Typical accommodations used by students:
+Typical accommodations used by students:

 - extra time (on tests, quizzes, in-class work only)